Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 anchovies in oil (fillet) – eight pieces;

-red sweet pepper - half;
+red bell pepper - half;

 green beans – two hundred grams;